nathan-assefa/redit_like_app_front_end/README.md

 ##### Create Communities:

 - Users can establish their own online communities
-- Users can establish their own online communities
-- Users can establish their own online communities
+- Communities can range from topics like technology, art, or hobbies, enabling users to find or create spaces tailored to their interests.

 ##### Create Posts: